julienchastang/Unidata-Dockerfiles/ams2016/README/README.txt

 4.1 Background
 ~~~~~~~~~~~~~~

-  At this point, we have done the preliminary legwork to tackle the next
+  We have done the preliminary legwork to tackle the next step in this
-  step in this process.
-We will now want to clone two repositories that
+  process.
+We will now want to clone two repositories that will allow us
-  will allow us to configure and start running the the LDM, TDS, and
+  to configure and start running the the LDM, TDS, and RAMADDA.
+In
-  RAMADDA.
-In particular, we will be cloning:
+  particular, we will be cloning:

   - [`github.com/Unidata/Unidata-Dockerfiles']
   - [`github.com/Unidata/TdsConfig']